mmbajo/PROBA-V/README.md

 ```

 I trained different set of weights for the NIR and RED band.
 If you have more than one GPU, it might be wise to train them simultaneously using the following code.
+I will implement multi-GPU support in the future.

 ```sh
 CUDA_VISIBLE_DEVICES=0 python3 train.py --cfg cfg/p16t9c85r12.cfg \